 It is incredible to be able to stand in front of a group of people and share with them what you know and/or have experienced.

 With every presentation opportunity, I look forward to it and can’t wait.

 I was sad when registration was low for the Core Stability Weekend of courses in October.
 This led to me having to cancel the weekend.

-The cancelling of the courses led to another opportunity.
+The canceling of the courses led to another opportunity.

-The day after I had canceled the courses, I got an invite from Craig Ballantyne to talk at his Early to Rise Event in Denver, Colorado.
+The day after I had canceled the courses, I got an invite from Craig Ballantyne to talk at his Early to rising Event in Denver, Colorado.

-Craig wanted to me to share with 70 business owners what I do online when it comes to Exercises for Injuries.
+Craig wanted me to share with 70 business owners what I do online when it comes to Exercises for Injuries.

 I was off to Denver.
 It has been a while since I was in Denver.
 The last time was in 2005 when I took a break during one of my adventures.
 I was mountain biking the 5000 km Continental Divide Mountain Bike Route (2.5 months of mountain biking).
-It was a wild adventure but a lot of lessons learned about injuries.
+It was a wild adventure but a lot of lessons were learned about injuries.

 Back to the Denver event in 2012.

 After the first presentation from Craig Ballantyne, I was very glad I stayed.
-I took in a lot of ideas and was reminded of a number of things that I need to work on when it comes to EFI.
+I took in a lot of ideas and was reminded of several things that I need to work on when it comes to EFI.

 As I go to more and more conferences, I end up taking fewer and fewer notes.
 As I walked around during the meeting, I was reminded of something else.
-Over the day, I think I took 2 pages of notes but really left with two things that I needed to take action on.
+Over the day, I think I took 2 pages of notes but left with two things that I needed to take action on.